konveyor/kai/ROADMAP.md

 #### Summary

-_The v0.3.0 release is focused on teaching Kai how to understand repurcussions of changes that cascade throughout a repository._
+_The v0.3.0 release is focused on teaching Kai how to understand repercussions of changes that cascade throughout a repository._

 #### Key Deliverables